Mona Lisa welcomed us to Blois

 When we crossed the bridge and entered the city we were greeted with this scene.
 Since 2013 the town of Blois has been hosting the Denis-Papin staircase (120 steps with 3 landings).
 This year, to celebrate the 500th anniversary of the Renaissance the Denis-Papin staircase (an ongoing exhibit showcasing what going on in Blois) is clothed with Leonardo Da Vinci’s most famous painting, the Mona Lisa.
 It was quite an impressive greeting and one of the first places we came to once we checked in to our hotel and started touring the town.
 Now you may think, like we did, that Denis Papin was the artist who is decorating these steps, but you, like us, would be wrong.
-Denis Papin is actually a physicist, mathematician, and inventor.
+Denis Papin was actually a physicist, mathematician, and inventor, born in a village just a few miles from Blois.
 He is best known for his invention of the steam digester, the predecessor to the pressure cooker and the steam engine.
 If you look closely at the photo you can see a statue of him on the steps.

 We stayed at a small, but nice hotel called Hotel de France et de Guise.
 A hotel that was decorated in a style that captured the royalty and splendor of Blois as a royal city.
 We enjoyed the decor, and more importantly the friendly, English speaking staff.
 They were very helpful.
 But what we enjoyed the most was the location, it was just 50 meters from the Royal Château de Bois.
 Can’t beat that!
 We enjoyed our stay here at this hotel.